whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-21-Luxor-Box-Subscription-January-2016-Review.md

 <center><img src="/images/LuxorBoxJan2016MarieBelleAztecHotChocolate2.jpg"></center>

 <p>They even include different ways to prepare this hot chocolate; American Style, European Style or Mochaccino.
-I like both the American and European style since I'm not much of a coffee drinker, but I'm sure my husband will be trying that method.</p>
+I like both the American and European style, not really into Mochaccino since I'm not much of a coffee drinker, but I'm sure my husband will be trying that method.
+I may even be indulgent and sprinkle this on top of my homemade Tiramisu next time, yum!</p>

 <br>